 Think of Spaces at MozFest as mini-festivals.
 Within each Space, participants can find everything they need: interactive, community-led sessions, inspiring talks, art installations, lots of coffee, and community.
 Read the MozFest 2022 Space Narratives.

-Anyone may submit a proposal for MozFest 2019.
-You don’t need any particular level of expertise to facilitate a session at MozFest, just a great project, idea, or topic.
-However, if you are under the age of 16 your parent or guardian must complete this form for you instead.
+Anyone may submit a session proposal for MozFest 2022.
+You don’t need any particular level of expertise to facilitate a session, as long as you have a great project, idea, or topic.
+However, if you are under the age of 18 (or the age of majority in your jurisdiction, if older) your parent or guardian must complete the form for you.